Analysis | Why Polish Banks Face a Reckoning Over Franc Loans

 5. What about the European court case?

-The advisory EU opinion in May and a July warning from the Polish Banking Association on the potential impact of an adverse decision sent shock waves through banks and drove down their share prices by as much as one-third.
-In the worst-case scenario for banks, the European ruling would trigger a further wave of Polish lawsuits and court rulings in favor of borrowers.
+A July warning from the Polish Banking Association on the potential impact of an adverse decision sent shock waves through banks and drove down their share prices by as much as one-third.
+In the worst-case scenario for banks, the European ruling will trigger a further wave of Polish lawsuits and court decisions in favor of borrowers.
 That would force banks to book provisions that could spiral to as much as 60 billion zloty -- the equivalent of four years of profit for the entire Polish banking sector, or about 3% of its total assets, according to the Polish Bank Association.
 One central banker has called on financial regulators to consider reducing regulatory requirements to help lenders deal with growing legal risks.

 7. Are all foreign currency loans similar?

 No. About half of them are denominated in francs (or other foreign currencies) and the rest are only indexed to the Swiss currency.
-According to the preliminary EU opinion, so-called indexed mortgages were in fact zloty loans.
-Therefore, it argues, banks should convert them into zloty at a rate from the day the loan agreement was signed.
-Depending on how loosely or strictly such an EU verdict is interpreted by Polish judges, it could also affect loans denominated in francs.
+Depending on how loosely or strictly the EU verdict is interpreted by Polish judges, it could also affect loans denominated in francs.
 In August, Poland’s Supreme Court issued a non-binding opinion that also sided with borrowers, sending bank valuations to their lowest level in more than two years.

 8. What are Polish lenders saying?

 Most bank executives, especially those from lenders with hefty foreign-loan portfolios, have played down the risk of unfavorable court actions.
 A number have asserted that rulings forcing them to convert to zloty loans without being able to raise interest rates would be clearly unfair.
 So far, there hasn’t been a noticeable uptick in loan provisions taken by Polish banks.
-The government has said it doesn’t intend to bail out banks caught up in the situation.
+The government has said it doesn’t intend to bail out banks caught up in the situation, but it has tried to reassure markets by saying it has the tools to shore up lenders and maintain stability.

 9. How have other countries responded?